-Whether acting out of malice or negligence, insider threats pose a significant risk to all organisations.
+Insider threats, whether acting out of malice or negligence, pose a constant risk to all organisations.

-With so many different cyber threats targeting businesses like yours, it isn’t always easy to know which to prioritise.
-The mistake that many organisations make is to focus purely on threats originating from outside.
-However, with the number and severity of breaches caused by insider attacks continuing to rise, this can often be a very costly oversight.
+With so many cyber security priorities to balance, it isn’t always easy to know where to start.
+The mistake that many organisations make is to view threats originating from outside as their sole focus.
+However, with insider threats proving a persistent presence, this can often be a very costly oversight.

-This guide seeks to provide clarity on the different types of insider threats you need to be aware of and the controls and processes that can be used to defend against them.
+This guide seeks to provide clarity on the different types of insider threats you need to be aware of and the controls and processes you can put in place to defend against them.

 What are insider threats?

 Insider threats in cyber security are threats posed to organisations by current or former employees, contractors, business associates or other partners.
-These individuals have inside information on the organisation in question, and may misuse access to networks, applications and databases to wittingly or unwittingly cause damage and disruption and/or erase, modify or steal sensitive data.
+These individuals have access to confidential information on the organisation in question, and may misuse access to networks, applications and databases to intentionally or unintentionally cause damage and disruption and/or erase, modify or steal sensitive data.

 Types of insider threats

-Negligent insider threats often take the form of inadvertent employee errors, such as falling for phishing scams or accidentally deleting files.
-Ponemon research has suggested that 63% of insider threat related incidents in 2017 were the result of negligence.
+Negligent insider threats often take the form of inadvertent employee errors, such as falling for phishing scams or mistakenly compromising file integrity.
+Ponemon research has suggested that well over half of insider threat related incidents are the result of negligence.

 Malicious insider threats include rogue and disgruntled employees or contractors that purposely leak an organisation’s confidential data for financial gain and/or misuse access to systems to inflict damage or disruption.
-Criminal insiders may work alone, collude with competitors, or be affiliated with organised hacking groups.
+Criminal insiders may work alone, collude with competitors, or be affiliated with ransomware cartels or other adversary groups.

 The four common types of insider threats are outlined below: